Convert a single-family to a multifamily using FHA 203k.

 FHA guidelines say you can do just that.

-Submit your single family to multifamily conversion scenario.
+Submit your single family to multifamily conversion scenario to a lender.

 Can 203k convert a single-family to multifamily?